MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 ### Selective Commit

-In this section we describe the steps involved in committing only specific changes from the workspace to Git.
+This section describes the steps involved in committing only specific changes from the workspace to Git.

 For the complete script, see [Commit select changes to Git](https://github.com/microsoft/fabric-samples/blob/main/features-samples/git-integration/GitIntegration-CommitSelective.ps1).